Albert0i/mariadb-vss/README.2.md

 ```
 ![alt queryVSS](img/queryVSS.JPG)

 The small the distance, the closer the description *semantically*.
 A model [paraphrase-MiniLM-L6-v2.i1-IQ1_S.gguf](https://huggingface.co/mradermacher/paraphrase-MiniLM-L6-v2-i1-GGUF/blob/main/README.md) is used to extract semantic of sentence.
+While creating embedding is a slow process and vector embedding in MariaDB can't be null, this impedes fast data ingestion to some extend.

 [Continue to Part 3](README.3.md)